Human-Connection/quill-url-embeds/README.md

 ### utils.populator

-Converts all single line a-tags of a node to embeds.
+Converts all single line a-tags inside a DOM node to embeds.

 **Usage:**